Skip to main content

 The Star of David

-After the German invasion of Poland on September 1, 1939 German authorities imposed a mandatory marker or "Jewish badge" in certain Polish towns and villages.
-The first town to have such a decreed was Wloclawek on October 29, 1939.
-Governor General Hans Frank ordered on November 23, 1939, that all Jews over the age of ten wear a "Jewish Star" which was a white armband with a blue six-sided star, worn over the right upper sleeve on top of the garments.
-Heavy penalties were imposed for those caught not wearing it.
-Men women and children had to wear them.
+Following the German invasion of Poland on September 1, 1939, German authorities mandated the wearing of a "Jewish badge" in certain Polish towns and villages.
+The first town affected was Włocławek, where the decree was enforced on October 29, 1939.
+Governor General Hans Frank issued an order on November 23, 1939, requiring all Jews over the age of ten to wear a "Jewish Star," a white armband with a blue six-pointed star, on the upper right sleeve of their clothing.
+Severe penalties were imposed on those who did not comply.
+This requirement extended to men, women, and children.

-On September 1, 1941, Reinhard Heydrich, Chief of the Reich Security Main Office Reichssicherheitshauptamt (RSHA), ordered all Jews in the Reich from the age of six to wear a yellow Star of David to be worn on the chest.
-The yellow star shaped badge with the word "Jew" printed on the inside.
-Spelling of the word Jew depended on the country where the Star was issued.
-For instance Holland had the word "Jood" and France the word "Juif".
+On September 1, 1941, Reinhard Heydrich, (on the picture) Chief of the Reich Security Main Office (RSHA), mandated that all Jews in the Reich aged six and above wear a yellow Star of David on their chest.
+This yellow star-shaped badge bore the word "Jew" in the language of the respective country.
+For example, in the Netherlands, it read "Jood," while in France, it was "Juif.

 The history and the definition of the Holocaust also known as the Shoah (Hebrew) is exceptionally complex.
 Basically it can be stated that it was the Holocaust was the murder or genocide of the European Jews during world war 2.
 The word Holocaust is derived from the Greek word 'Holokauston' which, on itself, is a translation of the Hebrew word 'Olah'.
 In ancient times, Olah was a burn sacrifice ritual for God.
 The word Shoah in Hebrew (only used for the genocide of the Jews during WW2) literaly means: "catastrophe".